-Addiction recovery is no simple feat, and while getting sober can be tough, it’s the continuity of sobriety that poses the real challenge.
+Addiction recovery is no simple feat.
+While getting sober can be tough, it’s the continuity of sobriety that poses the real challenge.
 When an individual attends a detox that is followed by inpatient/outpatient treatment, continued sobriety in a controlled environment is easier to manage before returning to reality and the outside world.

 These controlled environments offer a place of comfort, a place of serenity that allows you to manage triggers.